icons8/lunacy-docs/docs/tools.md

 To add an image:

 1. Click the tool icon on the toolbar.
 The **Open** dialog box appears.
 2. In the **Open** dialog box, browse to the required file.
+3. Select the file.
 You can select multiple files at a time, if you want.
-3. Click over the area where you want to have the image or click and drag to get required size of the image as shown in the the demo below.
+4. Click over the area where you want to put the image or click and drag to get required size of the image as shown in the the demo below.

 ![Adding an image](public/objects_bitmaps.gif)